-Clearcutting - Clearcutting is a process in which most or all of the trees are removed from a stand of timber at one time.
-Clearcutting encourages the growth and proliferation of tree species that require high light intensity (such as Douglas-fir).
+Clearcutting - Clearcutting is a harvest method in which most or all of the trees are removed from a stand of timber at one time.
+Clearcutting encourages the growth and proliferation of tree species that require full sunlight (such as Douglas-fir).